Alzael05/user-task-manager-api/README.md

 A RESTful API for managing users and tasks with JWT authentication and role-based access control.

+## Assumptions

+- Using S3 as storage is a must.
+I've used Supabase instead of Localstack (I wasn't able to install localstack on my local)
+- To have a Admin user I've registered first as a "user" then upgrade my account to "admin" directly on the database

 ## Tech Stack

 - Node.js (LTS)